-The National Verifier enables consumers, and service providers assisting them, to apply for Lifeline by checking their eligibility.
+The National Verifier enables consumers, service providers, and state agencies assisting them, to apply for Lifeline by checking their eligibility.
 Consumers must be eligible for Lifeline and receive a "Qualified" status before they then can be enrolled in Lifeline.

 The NV cannot be used to enroll consumers in Lifeline; enrollments must occur in NLAD.